Team-1111/bankbankatm/README.md

 ## General
 ## Functional requirement 1
-- Description
+- Description :
 Initialize parameters t,k,m,n.  (t = Total fund in the ATM at start of day, k = Maximum withdrawal per day and account, m = mMximum withdrawal per transaction, n = Minimum cash in the ATM to permit a transaction)

-- Input
+- Input :
 ATM is initialized with t dollars k,m,n are entered.

-- Processing
+- Processing :
 Storing the parameters.

-- Output
+- Output :
 Parameters are set.

 ## Functional requirement 2
-- Description
+- Description :
 If no cash card is in the ATM, the system should display initial display.

 ## Functional requirement 3
-- Description
+- Description :
 If ATM is running out of money, no card should be accepted.
 An error message is displayed.

-- Input
+- Input :
 A card is entered.

-- Processing
+- Processing :
 The amount of cash is less than total fund in the ATM at start of day.

-- Output
+- Output :
 Display an error message Return cash card.

 ## Authorization
 The authorization starts after a customer has entered his card in the ATM

 ## Functional requirement 4
-- Description
+- Description :
 The ATM has to check if the entered card is a valid cash-card.

-- Input
+- Input :
 Customer enters the cash card.

-- Processing
+- Processing :
 Check if it is a valid cash card.
 It will be valid if
 1) the information on the card can be read.
 2) it is not expired.

-- Output
+- Output :
 Display error message and return cash card if it is invalid.

 ## Functional requirement 5
-- Description
+- Description :
 If the cash card is valid, the ATM should read the serial number and bank code.

-- Input
+- Input :
 Valid cash card.

-- Processing
+- Processing :
 Read the serial number.

-- Output
+- Output :
 Initiate authorization dialog.

 ## Functional requirement 6
-- Description
+- Description :
 The serial number should be logged.

-- Input
+- Input :
 Serial number from cash card

-- Processing
+- Processing :
 Log the number

-- Output
+- Output :
 Update to log file.

 ## Functional requirement 7
-- Description
+- Description :
 Authorization dialog :
 The user is requested to enter his password.
 The ATM verifies the bank code and password with the bank computer

-- Input
+- Input :
 Password from user, bank code from cash card.

-- Processing
+- Processing:
 Send serial number and password to bank computer, receive response from bank.

-- Output
+- Output:
 Accept or reject authorization from bank.